 - Construction worker 300 pesos a day.

-- Hotel front desk 11,000 pesos a month plus any commisions if they sell things like tours.
+- Hotel front desk 11,000 pesos a month plus any commissions if they sell things like tours.

-- Waiter at nice restaurant on 5th Avenue 900 pesos a day, mostly tips.
+- Waiter at nice restaurant on 5th Avenue 900 pesos a day, mostly from tips.

-- Corner store cashier in a neighborhood 120 pesos a day.
+- Corner store cashier in a local neighborhood 130 pesos a day.

 - Office worker 9000 pesos a month.